King’s College London’s journey to more streamlined research management with Worktribe

 So what’s next for King’s?

-DM: We’re actually planning to launch the Pre-Award product to academics earlier than planned this summer, as the response was so positive.
+DM: We’re actually planning to launch the Pre-Award product to academics earlier than planned in summer 2020, as the response was so positive.
 They’re keen to get their hands on it early!

 Phase two commences in Q4 2020 and will entail the roll-out of the Post-Award product including Virements, Amendments, Supplements and Extensions.
 In 2021, we’ll be commencing with phases three and four, which will include more extensive integration with our finance system.